kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/PROMPT_LOG.md

   - "Fix NotificationContext API URL for Replit proxy routing"
   - "Update notification dropdown positioning for better UX"

+## 19. Age Verification for Legal Compliance (2025-11-20)
+### Goal: Integrate age verification into will creation to flag underage users
+- **Source PRD Requirement:** Legal compliance - testamentary capacity based on age
+- **Prompt:** "Add age verification to the will creation process.
+Collect date of birth just-in-time during CreateWill (not at registration).
+Calculate user's age and pass to AI compliance statement and final assessment.
+If user is underage for their jurisdiction, clearly state this in both documents while allowing them to continue.
+Store DOB in profiles table for future wills."
+- **AI Output Summary:** Implemented comprehensive age verification:
+  - Created server/migrations/004_add_date_of_birth_to_profiles.sql migration file
+  - Updated src/pages/CreateWill.jsx to collect DOB before jurisdiction selection
+  - Added DOB validation (not in future, not >120 years old)
+  - Updated server/lib/gemini.js generateComplianceStatement() to accept age parameter
+  - Updated server/lib/gemini.js generateWillAssessment() to accept age parameter
+  - Modified AI prompts to compare user age against jurisdiction minimum requirements
+  - Updated src/pages/Questionnaire.jsx to calculate age and pass to assessment endpoint
+  - Enhanced server/routes/ai.js to accept age parameter in compliance and assessment endpoints
+- **Technical Implementation:**
+  - **Option A (Selected):** Just-in-time DOB collection in CreateWill component
+  - If user has DOB saved → Skip directly to jurisdiction selection
+  - If user lacks DOB → Show "Before We Begin" form to collect DOB first
+  - Age calculation handles edge cases (birthdays, leap years)
+  - AI clearly flags underage users in compliance statement and assessment
+- **User Experience:**
+  - Underage users receive clear messaging that they don't meet age requirements
+  - Will notes that document may not be legally valid
+  - Strong recommendation to consult licensed attorney
+  - Of-age users see standard compliance statement without age commentary
+- **Outcome:** Age verification integrated throughout will creation workflow
+- **Migration Required:** User must run 004_add_date_of_birth_to_profiles.sql in Supabase dashboard
+- **Commits:**
+  - "Add age verification with DOB collection in CreateWill"
+  - "Update AI prompts to include age compliance checks"
+  - "Create migration for date_of_birth column in profiles table"

 ---

 ## Summary by Phase (Final)